statelesscode/stateless_website_rails5/README.md

   * Need to have ability for users to sign up, sign in, confirm, unlock, etc.
   * Need to have ability for users to share content on Facebook, Twitter, etc.
   * Need to have ability to sell/serve ebooks
-  * Stateless chat for members
+  * Stateless chat for members (implement with ActionCable)
   * Forums for members